isabelmonge/data-harvesting/README.md

 #### Prerequisites

--Any free VPN service (we used [PrivadoVPN](https://privadovpn.com/software/?device=macos)) -Multiple Alpha Vantage API keys in a .env file
+Any free VPN service (we used [PrivadoVPN](https://privadovpn.com/software/?device=macos)) Multiple Alpha Vantage API keys in a .env file

 #### Usage